opencog/external-tools/AtomSpaceExplorer/README.md

 3 - Alternatively, if you go straight to the **Visualize** button on the navbar, built-in sample data
     will be displayed in the graph.

+## Known Issues
+- Filtering capability is preliminary and needs to be developed further.
+For example, filter types in the dropdown should be generated dynamically (after parsing them from the data?).
+- D3 graphs are creating up by building all the elements in the DOM.
+Therefore, there are limits to the number of nodes and links that are performant.
+Remediations are TBD.
+- Sample data should be externalized.

 ## Revision History
+### Oct-21-2017 - sshermz - Apply High Charge to Node feature, filtering improvements, performance fix and refactoring.
+- New Feature: Apply very high force simulation charge to a specific Node, thereby strongly repulsing all of it's neighbors.
+With suitable data, like single Nodes with many children subtrees, this is nice for spreading (repulsing) out neighboring nodes more forcefully in a radial fashion from that central, highly-charged Node.
+Available on Node right-click menu.
+Can also apply with Shift key when selecting, clicking, double-clicking or dragging Nodes.
+- Feature Change: Added more filter types in Filtering dropdown.
+Longer-term, need to generate dynamically and/or provide type in filter so user can enter any filter type.
+- Feature Change: Changed STI weighted Node size scale up factor from 33% to 50%, to make it a bit more noticeable.
+- Performance: Double-click filtering previously hid Nodes and Links > 2 levels away from double-clicked Node.
+Those hidden Nodes/Links remained in the DOM, affecting performance and also the Force Simuation behavior.
+Now when you double-click, the non-neighboring Nodes and Links are pruned from the DOM, providing a much nicer and performant user experience with the double-click-filtered data.
+- Bug Fix: Filtering dropdown now supports returning to default Unfiltered state.
+Workaround that cleared the Node selection and closed the filter dropdown was removed.
+- Bug Fix: Replaced Enter key shortcut to restart with Shift-Pause, as Enter key also invokes a button when the focus is on that button.
+- Refactoring: Refactoring of D3 graphing code.
 ### Oct-17-2017 - sshermz - Package updates (Angular 4, etc), plus minor feature & bug fixes.
 - Updated Angular 2 to Angular 4, and other packages to latest where ever possible.
 Fixes as necessary due to deprecations, including to MaterialModule.
 Also some TSLint fixes.
 Fixes #97.
 - New Feature: Keep in paused mode if drag Node while paused (Simulation will tick while dragging, but will now repause when the drag is completed).